jmalbert97/CSE-522-Group/README.md

    make -C $LINUX_SOURCE ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- M=$PWD modules

 # Development Effort
    For this assignment, the team (Joe & Eric) spent about 75 hours.
+It should be noted that the team did struggle significantly, and felt in future assignments TA hours would be extremely beneficial.
+Most of the issues arose from seg faults, which required restarting the pi with every new attempt, and took up a significant amount of our debugging time.